nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_information_given.md

 {% include custom/section.warnbanner.html %}

 ## Information and Advice Given Section Content##
-The Information and advice given section carries information and advice given, elements should be formatted as sub headings in any html sent.
+The Information and advice given section carries information and advice given.
+Elements should be formatted as subheadings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>